-- 1.1 It is important to the business that any impropriety, malpractice or wrongdoing by employees, workers or Trustees of Regent's University London ("the University") is reported and properly dealt with.
+- 1.1 It is important to the business that any impropriety, malpractice or wrongdoing by employees or workers of Regent's University London ("the University") is reported and properly dealt with.
 The University therefore encourages all individuals to raise any reasonably held concerns that they may have about the conduct of others in the business or the way in which the business is run. - 1.2 This policy sets out the way in which individuals may raise such concerns in accordance with the Public Interest Disclosure Act 1998 ("PIDA") (see section 3.1) and how those concerns will be dealt with.
-Staff should refer to the University's Grievance Policy for other work related issues, not covered by PIDA, which they may wish to raise.
+Staff should refer to the University's Grievance Policy for other work-related issues, not covered by PIDA, which they may wish to raise. - 1.3 This policy reflects the University's commitment to its values of caring, collaboration, integrity, excellence and internationalism.